 Aluminium hydroxide, Al(OH)3, is found in nature as the mineral gibbsite (also known as hydrargillite) and its three much rarer polymorphs: bayerite, doyleite, and nordstrandite.
 Aluminium hydroxide is amphoteric, i.e., it has both basic and acidic properties.
 Closely related are aluminium oxide hydroxide, AlO(OH), and aluminium oxide or alumina (Al2O3), the latter of which is also amphoteric.
 These compounds together are the major components of the aluminium ore bauxite.
+Aluminium hydroxide also forms a gelatinous precipitate in water.
 Wikipedia

 Drug Pricing (per unit)

 Note: This drug pricing data is preliminary, incomplete, and may contain errors.

 Data collection and curation is an ongoing process for CDEK - if you notice any information here to be missing or incorrect, please let us know!
 When possible, please include a source URL (we verify all data prior to inclusion).Report issue